cloud-gov/cg-site/content/apps/production-ready.md

 ### How:

-- Use a setting of `intances: 2` or more in your application `manifest.yml` to ensure your application is resilient when deployed.
+- Use a setting of `instances: 2` or more in your application `manifest.yml` to ensure your application is resilient when deployed.
 - Use `cf scale` to scale your running application instance count up and down.

 ## Prefer User Provided Services